Brazil’s polarizing Bolsonaro-Lula contest goes to voters

 Twelve gubernatorial races will also be decided, among them Brazil’s most populous state, Sao Paulo, Amazonas state and northeastern Bahia state.

 More than 150 million Brazilians are eligible to vote, yet about 20% of the electorate abstained in the first round.
 Both da Silva and Bolsonaro have focused efforts on driving turnout.
-The Supreme Court has issued a ruling enabling state capitals to provide free public transport on election day, and the electoral authority prohibited any federal highway police operations affecting voters’ passage on public transport.
+Almost 400 cities made public transport free on election day, according to the non-profit Free Fares for Democracy, and the electoral authority prohibited any federal highway police operations affecting voters’ passage on public transport.

+Still, there were scattered reports on social media of police creating obstacles to voters in the northeast region, a Workers’ Party stronghold.
+And the subway in the capital of Minas Gerais — a crucial battleground state — was charging fares on Sunday in defiance of a regional court ruling.
+The head of the election authority ordered the federal company that runs the subway to eliminate fares immediately or be charged with electoral crimes.

 The candidates presented few proposals for the country’s future beyond affirming they will continue a big welfare program for the poor, despite very limited fiscal room going forward.
 They railed against one another and launched online smear campaigns — with considerably more attacks coming from Bolsonaro’s camp.